-For starters, people buying used cars, especially older customers, like to see a full service history as they consider this to be a reassuring sign that the car has been well looked after.
-This is an indicator of greater reliability and a car that won't conk out in the first few months of ownership.
-In fact, having an up-to-date service history is so important that failing to produce one at the point of sale can affect the car resale value by up to 23%.
-In other words, a complete service history can be worth almost a quarter of the car resale value.
+Having an up-to-date service history is so important that failing to produce one at the point of sale can affect the car's resale value by up to 23%.
+In other words, a complete service history can be worth almost a quarter of the total resale value.

-The best advice is to get your car regularly serviced by a main dealer like Aberdare Ford, who will look after your vehicle during its lifetime, ensuring peace of mind and greater reliability.
+The best advice is to get your car regularly serviced by a main dealer who will look after your vehicle during its lifetime, ensuring peace of mind and greater reliability.
 Ultimately, this means happier, hassle-free motoring.

 Book your Ford service with Aberdare Ford here.